Ch3ck3rM0n/OC-SwitchPack/README.md

 > **kip1=atmosphere/kips/loader.kip**

 If you do not want to adjust it manually, you can use the "RamPatcher: MGCL/MGCR inkl.
 OC - 4GB" in Ultrahand menu.
+It replaces the hekate.ipl and add a new ini to "More Configs".

 It is a bundle based on following repositories: